 <?xml version="1.0" encoding="UTF-8"?>

-<?xml-stylesheet type="text/xsl" href="https://docboothfoundation.org/wp-content/plugins/seriously-simple-podcasting/templates/feed-stylesheet.xsl"?><rss version="2.0"
+<?xml-stylesheet type="text/xsl" href="https://docboothfoundation.org/wp-content/plugins/seriously-simple-podcasting/templates/feed-stylesheet.xsl?v=2"?><rss version="2.0"

 xmlns:content="http://purl.org/rss/1.0/modules/content/"